geisa/specification/source/api/waveform.rst

   (e.g. ~8 kHz, ~16 kHz, ~32 kHz, and ~1MHz, respectively)
 - 32-bit sample resolution

-Different devices will have different number of capture channels each typically sampling a single Voltage or Current input.
+Different devices will have a different number of capture channels, each typically sampling a single voltage or current input.
 The total number of channels and how those are assigned may not be known at application build time and are discoverable by querying the GEISA API message bus.

 Data for all channels MUST be aligned to one another.
-An individual sample in channel 1 MUST have been sampled at the same time that the corresponding samples in channels 2+ were.
+An individual sample in channel 1 MUST have been sampled at the same time that the corresponding samples in other channels (i.e., 2, 3, etc.) were.

 ..
 Note::

   Devices MAY expose different waveform stream choices to applications if they support multiple capture frequencies or channel counts.
 If so, an application MUST be able to activate one or more streams simultaneously if desired.

+.. _waveform_metadata:

 Metadata
 ^^^^^^^^